-Tickets are available for purchase at the Museum box office during regular business hours and on showtime day 45 minutes prior to show times.
+Tickets are available for purchase at the Museum box office during regular business hours.
+Box office opens at 6:15pm for onsite sales.
 Tickets are also now available online by clicking the button below.

 Laser Shows are back at the Manitoba Museum’s Planetarium.

 A laser show is a music-based Planetarium program combining music with synchronized laser light effects.
 We take awesome music - from classic rock to electronica, retro, and whatever - and play it really loud as we shoot lasers at the 360 degree planetarium dome.
 The lasers create amazing patterns - from hypnotic abstract patterns to animated characters.
 That’s a laser show: part music listening party, part light show.

 Current Evening Laser Show Schedule

 - 7 pm: Stranger Things (80s)